martinagrzybowska/Bachelors-thesis/README.md

 # install dependencies
 $ make install

-# runs the Flask server at port 5000
+# runs the Flask server at localhost:5000
 $ make run

+# runs the Flask server at http://[hostIP]:5000, used for running on virtual machines
+$ make host
 ```

 Development mode